manifold-inc/validator-voting/README.md

 # Validator Voting

-The goal of the validator voting is to give delegators a simple way to directly stake and remove stake to their validator of choice.
+The goal of the validator voting is to give delegators a simple way to directly stake and remove stake to their validator.
 This also provides a Supabase database that tracks the delegators wallet and their allocation of weights across subnets so that the Validator can make a conscious decision on their weights based off of the delegators voice.
 This is designed as a template for validators to take and create their own branded voting applications,